The Challenge of

 Mami Ikeda, Yuki Katayama, Atsuko Yasumoto, Saiko Ito,

-Mayumi Shibuya, Tomoko Watase
+Mayumi Shibuya, Tomoko Watase, Yagihashi Chie, Yoshinomoto Rina

 Graduate student